 The CRS is composed of four components: (1) heart, (2) lungs, (3) blood vessels, and (4) blood.
 These four components work together as the heart takes the deoxygenated blood from the venous system to the lungs, where carbon dioxide is replaced with oxygen (pulmonary circulation).
 The oxygenated blood is then pumped from the left ventricle into the arterial system, where it is carried to the body's tissues (system circulation) (Fig. 11-1).1–3

 Cardiorespiratory endurance or aerobic power can be defined as the capacity of the heart, blood vessels, and lungs to deliver nutrients and oxygen to the working tissues during sustained exercise and to remove metabolic waste products that would cause fatigue.1–3 The ability of the body to utilize oxygen and remove waste products during exercise is dependent on the efficiency of the cardiorespiratory system.1–3 The CRS is like other systems; the better you train it, the more efficient it becomes at providing the tissues with oxygen and removing waste products during exercise and activity.

 Cardiac Output, Stroke Volume, Heart Rate, and Oxygen Consumption

 One of the most important factors in cardiorespiratory endurance is the efficiency with which the CRS can supply oxygenated blood to the working tissues.
 Two major determinants for cardiorespiratory endurance are stroke volume and heart rate,3,4 referred to as cardiac output.
 Cardiac output can be defined as the amount of the blood ejected by the heart each minute.3,4

 Cardiac output = stroke volume + heart rate

-Stroke volume (SV) is the amount of blood ejected by the heart with ...
+Stroke volume (SV) is the amount of blood ejected by the ...